Code-Institute-Submissions/CookBook-29/README.md

 * **Implementation**
 In the first access the user will be presented with a message saying "No recipes Added" and under that "Add a recipe click here" and by clicking there it will lead you to the recipe/add page.
 If the user already have recipes added they can access the recipe/add page by clicking on the navigation bar.
 Once in the recipe/add page the user will see a form with different fields such as; name of the recipe, category, ingredients, steps, and etc.
+The user can a add a picture by adding a URL if they do not add a picture it automaticaly adds a default picture.

 * **Test**
 I added multiples recipes from different users.

 * **Result**
 The result is good, I can add recipes that are stored in mongo db.

+* **Verdict**
+The test has passed all the criteria and works like planned.

+### Edit

+#### User story: As a user, I want the process to add / edit / delete info to be easy.

+* **Plan**
+The plan is once the user add a recipe, they are able to edit it if they want.

+* **Implementation**
+I used the same form that I use to add a recipe, I just add some ifs in case of it be add function or edit in order to differentiate.
+Once the user have a recipe added they can edit it.
+In the page My Recipes there is a edit button to each recipe.

+* **Test**
+I edit different recipes from different accounts.

+* **Result**
+The result is good, I can edit my own recipes and then store the new one in mongo db.

 * **Verdict**
 The test has passed all the criteria and works like planned.